 Hometown: Dunstable, MA

 Favorite sustainable living tip: Go plant-based!
-Cutting out or just cutting down on your meat and dairy intake can reduce carbon emissions contributing to global warming and save water, land, and other harmful emissions and pollutants from entering ecosystems and waterways.
+Cutting out or just cutting down on your meat and dairy intake can reduce carbon emissions contributing to global warming and reduce harmful pollutants entering ecosystems and waterways.
 Factory farming is both unethical to animals and unsustainable for the environment.
-Start with cutting out meat from one meal a day, once a week!
+Start with cutting out meat from one meal a day or one day a week!

 The Volunteer Program Intern serves as the Student Coordinator for the Office of Sustainability’s Volunteer Program.